-Applied Learning Weeks take place throughout each term, and they are a key part of the study experience for students on a Kaplan pathway course in the UK.
-It provides a change from the typical study schedule to give students the opportunity to develop interpersonal skills, and boost employability and career prospects through practical learning.
+Life and Career Skills are a key part of Kaplan’s pathways courses in the UK.
+They give students the opportunity to develop interpersonal skills, and boost employability and career prospects.

-Read on to find out what Applied Learning Weeks are all about and how Kaplan students benefit from the experience.
+Read on to find out what Life and Career Skills are all about and how Kaplan students benefit from them.

-Applied Learning Weeks happen every few weeks during your pathway course, and allow you to carry out themed projects and challenges.
-You will typically work collaboratively on tasks, and present the outcome in a range of formats at the end of the week.
+Life and Career Skills happen are embedded throughout your pathway course, and allow you to carry out themed projects and challenges.
+You will typically work collaboratively on tasks, and present the outcome in a range of formats.

-The whole week is designed to build your confidence and enhance the skills that appeal to employers, in turn broadening your career opportunities.
+The experience is designed to build your confidence and enhance the skills that appeal to employers, in turn broadening your career opportunities.

 How does it work?

-Every Applied Learning Week focuses on a project with a unique theme, often centred around social issues, different career paths or ways to give back to the community.
+You’ll work on a projects with a unique theme, often centred around social issues, different career paths or ways to give back to the community.

-This February, the theme of Applied Learning Week was ‘Our Community, Our World’.
+Another recent theme was ‘Our Community, Our World’.
 This topic focused on ways that people can make a difference, whether that’s within their local community or globally.

 Students found out more about the not-for-profit sector in the UK, and attended a webinar on Kaplan’s adopted charity: Plan International.
 Their mission is to improve the lives of girls and women in developing countries by making educational and healthcare resources more accessible.